langjam/jam0001/Purr/README.md

 # Purr
 Purr is composition of Cat and Joy (in a conCATenative sense).

+In the same way words are composed, comments will also be composable as a noun or verb, wow really, can't wait to see that :).

 ## Build
 This repo includes a 'dist' folder that contains compiled Javascript (from the Typescript source)